-- 6. Reducing your body surface area to the relative wind. - a) By making your body smaller you will reduce the amount of drag on your body (from relative wind) and increase your airspeed. - b) This is particularly effective when trying to make it back from a long spot or trying to increase your speed for landing (speed = lift). - c) Conversely if you get a bigger body position you will increase the amount of drag (from relative wind) and you will not travel as far.
+Reducing your body surface area to the relative wind:

+- a) By making your body smaller you will reduce the amount of drag on your body (from the relative wind) and increase your airspeed. - b) This is particularly effective when trying to make it back from a long spot or trying to increase your speed for landing (speed = lift). - c) Conversely, if you have a bigger body position you will increase the amount of drag (from relative wind) and you will not travel as far.

-CANOPY WRAPS AND ENTANGLEMENTS
+CANOPY WRAPS & ENTANGLEMENTS